Week 16 - Fabio Coelho Ribeiro

 PCBs

-My arcade machine requires multiple PCBs for everything to work well that will be fixed on a single plank with smart cable management.
+My arcade machine requires multiple PCBs for everything to work well that will be fixed on the controller board with smart cable management.

-Since some of my components are through hole, I decide to make my PCBs with bottom layers only and I am thinking of using a transparent material (PMMA) for the plank so I can see the tracks when flipping it.
+Since some of my components are through hole, I decided to make my PCBs with bottom layers only.

 Once they'll be done, I'll need a smart and clean way to connect them together.
 For that, to avoid having cables flying everywhere, I'll use these IDC connectors and ribbon cables to connect them together, its main advantage being that the cables are stuck/glued to each other and the connectors are easy to plug/unplug.